-Lucy McRobert is the Communications Manager for The Wildlife Trusts.
-She joined The Wildlife Trusts over three years ago as part of the national communications team.
-In that time she has been responsible for overseeing a variety of projects to inspire the general public to love and take action for wildlife in the UK.
+Lucy McRobert is a storyteller, writer, and nature buff.
+She was previously the Communications Manager for The Wildlife Trusts, where she was responsible for overseeing a variety of projects to inspire the general public to love and take action for wildlife in the UK.
+Since 2019 she has been a freelance marketing and communications consultant.

 365 inspirational suggestions for enjoying nature.
 These ‘Random Acts of Wildness’ will encourage you to fall in love with, learn about or even help wildlife and wild places near you.